kunempire/scsctsh/ReadMe.md

 ### error

-`scstsh` now has no perfect error-handling system, that is only to capture error with limited handling like printing error infor.
+`scstsh` now has no perfect error-handling system, that is only to capture error with limited handling like printing error information.

 When using it directly, it can nearly stasify basic need without error to crash, just avoid to input ctrl char like left and right.
 However, using `scstsh` to perform a script is more restricted.
 You cannot perform wrong command and annotion must be in a single line beginning with '#'.